I'm Sam. I have a serious interest in practical philosophy and related topics- mostly Epicureanism, stoicism, skepticism, and rationalism.

 With the dispersal of atoms upon death, it will no longer be possible to be aware of anything, including pain or suffering.
 Death would mean the end of sensation and meaning.
 Death, therefore, loses its importance.

 The Absence of an Afterlife

 In contrast to many other Greek philosophers, Epicurus did not believe in an afterlife.
 Many Greeks were devoted to the pantheon of gods.
-Much like many modern religions, Greek theology taught people to believe that their actions would be judged by immortal beings.
+Much like many modern religions, Greek theology taught people to believe that immortal beings would judge their actions.
 These judgments would determine whether their afterlife included happiness or suffering.

-Greeks in particular feared suffering in the underworld of Hades.
-The absence of an afterlife, within Epicurean philosophy, meant that no one needed to fear suffering after death.
+Greeks, in particular, feared suffering in the underworld of Hades.
+In Epicurean philosophy, the absence of an afterlife meant that no one needed to fear suffering after death.
 It also meant that no one needed to worry about pleasing vengeful gods.
 It also eliminated the afterlife as an object of desire.
 Instead, Epicureans should focus on enjoying their mortal lives.